Skip to content Skip to footer navigation

 Do you need extras insurance?

-You know you're going to need one or two dental check-ups a year, or perhaps glasses, or a certain number of physio sessions.
-Extras cover can help you budget for that, and ideally reduce your out-of-pocket expenses.
-In other words, the trick is to pay less in premiums than you get back in benefits.
+Extras cover can help you budget for one or two dental check-ups a year, a new pair of glasses, or a certain number of physio sessions, and ideally reduce your out-of-pocket expenses.
+But you need to make sure you pay less in premiums than you get back in benefits, otherwise you're wasting money.

-Whether you need extras insurance comes down to whether you can get value out of it.
-If you're diligent enough to keep claiming through the year, then extras is for you.
-If you're just going to keep the card in your wallet until the once or twice a year you visit the dentist, save your money and just pay for it directly.
+Whether or not you need extras insurance comes down to whether you can get value out of it.
+If you use several health services and make claims through the year, then extras could be for you.
+If you're going to keep the card in your wallet until you visit the dentist once or twice a year, you'll save money if you just pay for it directly.

 What level of extras cover do you need?